 An extensive part of a student's education is placed on literacy, more specifically the necessary skills for reading and writing.
 It is important that students acquire strategies and skills in order to become active readers and writers.
-Harvey and Goudvis (2007) defined active readers as individuals who interact with the text in an active, analytical and strategic way to extract meaning from the text.
+Harvey and Goudvis (2007), define active readers as individuals who interact with the text in an active, analytical and strategic way to extract meaning from the text.
 Multicultural literature can serve as a mirror for students from culturally and linguistically diverse backgrounds, to allow them to see themselves in the text and make deeper connections with it.
 At the same time, multicultural literature can become a window for other students to experience new ways to look at the world as a rich and complex place.

-Lopez (2011) maintained that students who are culturally and linguistically diverse lack access to diverse texts and quality literature in the classroom.
-Lopez (2011) argued that many students who do not belong to the white main stream culture lack motivation to read and acquire robust literacy skills that will prepare them to compete for jobs and careers in a complex society at the dawn of the 21st century.
-Lopez (2011) suggested incorporating multicultural literature in the classroom to provide students who are culturally and linguistically diverse equal opportunities to acquire a rich literacy curriculum via quality books and other print or non-print material from different cultural, social and economic situations may only be possible through the multicultural literature they experience in the classroom or school library.
-Therefore, it is very important for teachers to be aware of the texts they use in the classroom and how they use quality literature to teach about other cultures and diversity.
+Lopez (2011) maintains that students who are culturally and linguistically diverse lack access to diverse texts and quality literature in the classroom.
+Lopez (2011) points out that many students who do not belong to the white main stream culture lack motivation to read and acquire robust literacy skills that will prepare them to compete for jobs and careers in a complex society at the dawn of the 21st century.
+Lopez (2011) suggests incorporating multicultural literature in the classroom to provide students who are culturally and linguistically diverse equal opportunities to acquire a rich literacy curriculum via quality books and other print or non-print material.

 Multicultural literature is a paramount conceptual and pedagogical tool when teaching students about diversity.
 It is a powerful way to challenge the status quo of society and have the potential to create a collaborative communal understanding (Nieto, 2013).
-Nieto (2013) pointed out opportunities for students to explore connections with people
+Nieto (2013) points out opportunities for students to explore connections with people from different cultural, social and economic situations may only be possible through the multicultural literature they experience in the classroom or school library.
+Therefore, it is very important for teachers to be aware of the texts they use in the classroom and how they use quality literature to teach about other cultures and diversity.

-Maniatis (2010) claimed that children who engage in multicultural readings and critical analysis of texts develop a more systematic and profound awareness for diversity.
-Maniatis (2010) also claimed that teachers play an important role in this process.
+Maniatis (2010) points out that children who engage in multicultural readings and critical analysis of texts develop a more systematic and profound awareness for diversity.
+Maniatis (2010) also explains that teachers play an important role in this process.
 Teachers must make multicultural books interesting, exciting and relevant for their students by designing a multicultural curriculum that supports students' curiosity and critical inquiry for diversity around them.
 In turn, teachers must allow students to make connections with the self, the text and the other in a process of dynamic learning.

-Suh and Samuel (2011) stated the importance of multicultural literature as an inclusive process in the classroom and the community where students live and interact.
-They called for a multicultural model that uses quality literature to help students become critical participants of a complex and a diverse society.
-O'Hara and Pritchard (2008) placed great significance on providing students ways in which they can interact with people from different cultural and linguistic backgrounds.
+Suh, B.K., & Samuel, F. A. (2011) state the importance of multicultural literature as an inclusive process in the classroom and the community where students live and interact.
+Suh,

+B.K., & Samuel, F. A. (2011) call for a multicultural model that uses quality literature to help students become critical participants of a complex and a diverse society.
+O'Hara and Pritchard (2008) place great significance on providing students ways in which they can interact with people from different cultural and linguistic backgrounds.
 The scholars argue that teachers must provide students with the opportunity to delve into the language of diversity and how language represents people from diverse cultures, ethnic and racial backgrounds.